Installing Shingles – PART 2

 TIP: Use a piece of wood or a scrap piece of shingle to cut the shingle.
 You do not want to cut directly on the shingles you have already installed or the waterproofing underlayment because you will cut a hole.

-Take the cut piece and check your fit, adjust if needed and nail into place.
+Take the cut piece and check your fit, adjusting if needed and then, nail into place.

 HOW TO INSTALL SHINGLES

 The most important thing you need to understand is the layout of the shingles.
 You want shingles to be staggered so NO seams will be at the same place.

 Have you ever noticed this look when a roof is being shingled?

 To achieve this, you need to have a starter bundle of shingles (do not confuse this with the starter shingle); this is made from a group of regular shingles.

 You will be cutting shingles to give you this bundle.
 Each bundle has 6 different shingle sizes:

 - regular size